AnnaSaysHi/shmupCC/README.md

-# Features (as of current version 1.0.0)
+# Features (as of current version 1.0.1)
 -Move your placeholder asset ship and shoot placeholder asset enemies!

 -Explode on touching a bullet!

--Choose from several different test patterns!
+~~-Choose from several different test patterns!~~ sadly not until I bother to re-implement scene selection menus

 -Use a hex editor (not included) to adjust your shot's properties!